guidrezza/open-rosary/README.md

 -   **Modes**:
     -   **Digital**: Track your progress bead-by-bead on screen.
     -   **Physical**: A simple list view for those who have their own physical Rosary.
--   **Liturgical Support**: Automatically selects the correct Mystery for the day and adjusts the color theme based on the Liturgical Season.
+-   **Liturgical Intelligence**: Automatically calculates the correct Liturgical Season and major Feast Days (e.g., Ash Wednesday, Easter, All Saints) according to Catholic doctrine.
+-   **Dynamic Themes**: Features 8 liturgical themes (Green, Purple, White, Red, Rose, Gold, Silver, Black) that dynamically warp the background "lights".
 -   **Multi-Language**: Support for English (US), Spanish (MX), Portuguese (BR), and Latin (VA).
+-   **Glassmorphism UI**: A modern, premium aesthetic with blurred glass panels and smooth animations.
 -   **PWA**: Installable on mobile devices and works offline.
 -   **Responsive**: Optimized for both mobile and desktop experiences.